Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 No, don’t flush anything except toilet paper down the toilet.
 Even wipes or products marketed as “flushable” do not break down correctly in the collections system and can cause sewer backups in your home or neighborhood.
 To learn about preventing sewer backups visit the Preventing Sewer Backups page.

-The Public Works Department is requesting that you use our On-Line Services or mail an application to City Hall.
+Compost permits can be purchased at City Hall.
+The Public Works Department recommends that you use our On-Line Services or mail an application to City Hall.
+Please allow 7 - 10 days for your application to be processed and mailed if you choose to use the online option or if you mail the application.
 You can view the Compost Site page for more information.

 You can purchase a burning permit via our On-Line Services.
 Or you can locate a Burning Permit Application on our website and email or mail it to the Fire Department.
 View the Fire News Flash for more information.
 You can email or call 320-650-3500 if you have questions.

-All retail locations listed on the City’s Yard Waste Disposal page still provide green bags for pick-up.
+All retail locations listed on the City’s Refuse Collection page still provide green bags for pick-up.
 Several of the grocery locations where bags are sold also offer delivery or curbside pick up – please call your retailer for more information.

 You can pay your bill in our On-Line Services under Pay For.